Gerakan Pramuka Indonesia: Age groups

+A much younger level, Beaver Scouts (Pramuka Prasiaga), exists in some provincial Scout Councils since it was started in Central Java in 2010 but has been a recognized part of the GPI movement with a growing following.
+It is made up of children ages 4 to 7 or equal to the kindergarten level.

 Awards

 Activities are mainly carried out to achieve advancement through the Syarat kecakapan Umum (SKU) or Advancement Badge and Syarat Kecakapan Khusus (TKK) or Merit Badge system.
-The highest rank in each age group is Pramuka Garuda (Eagle Scout).
+The highest rank in each age group is Pramuka Garuda (Eagle Scout equivalent).

 Rover and Venture Scout Special Unit

 In Pramuka, there are Rover and Venturer Scouts Special Units called Satuan Karya (SAKA).
 In those units, the Rovers and Venturers are able to learn various skills to be specialist that are useful for their future careers as well as to provide services to the community.
 There are ten different units: